-Three days later, scale of Hurricane Matthew's damage in Haiti still unclear
+Haiti: Hurricane leaves hundreds dead

 UNICEF had warned on Wednesday that Haiti is facing the largest humanitarian crisis since the 2010 earthquake, which killed at least 220,000, injured 300,000 and displaced 1.5 million people.

-Videos showed residents wading through muddy waters and farm fields choked with flood waters as crops floated lifelessly.
+Images showed residents wading through muddy waters and farm fields choked with flood waters as crops floated lifelessly.

 The impact of the hurricane immediately raised public health concerns, especially about the availability of clean water, food and shelter.